• Skip to primary navigation

 • Make the turkey mixture.
 Add the turkey to a large mixing bowl, and mix in ⅔ cup of the salsa and the salt and pepper.

 • Shape the burgers.
 Shape the turkey into 4 burgers and place them on a large plate.
-(Handle them carefully, as the mixture will be somewhat fragile.)
+(Handle them carefully, as the patties will be somewhat fragile.)

 • Cook the burgers.
 Coat the bottom of a large sauté pan with olive oil and place it over medium-high heat.